University of Navarra (TECNUN) - February 2026

 Practical B

-In this practical you will customize further your Flower app by replacing the dataset and creating a new Flower strategy that adds useulf functionality to your ServerApp
+In this practical you will customize further your Flower app by replacing the dataset and creating a new Flower strategy that adds useful functionality to your ServerApp.

 - Create a new app again using the

-and PyTorch template, give it any name you want. - Replace with the default dataset with
+flwr newand PyTorch template, give it any name you want. - Replace the default dataset with

 - Update the dataset preparation (see the